 Comment: Cesca is indulging in name-calling, against Republicans, demonizing them and saying that they are stupid, and that they are racists and bigots.
 Are there no moral considerations animating Republicans, only racism, misogyny, xenophobia, etc.?
 Cesca also indulges in "demagogue" rhetoric.

 LIMBAUGH: I think the low-information voters we talk about, in their own way, are very sophisticated.
 I think we're gonna have to grow up.
 We're gonna have to admit to ourselves that they do indeed understand the power to tax is the power to destroy, and that's what they're supporting.
 That's what they're voting for.
-They are voting to raise taxes on the rich because they want them punished.
+They are voting to raise taxes on the rich because they want them punished.-- Radio pundit Rush Limbaugh, December 6, 2012, speaking with a caller to his show.

 STEVE [last name unknown]: Yes.